top of page

 Data Tracking

-Q: What is the best way to create a self-guided tour app for a small town?
+Q: What is the best way to create a self guided tour for a small town?

-A: The best way is to use a platform that offers a "template" approach, like Driftscape, where you can upload your own photos, audio, and stories without needing a developer.
-Start with your 5 most popular spots and grow from there.
+A: The most efficient way is to use a platform that offers a template-based approach, like Driftscape.
+You can upload your own photos, audio, and local stories without hiring an expensive software developer.
+Start small with your 5 most popular historical spots and scale up over time.

-Q: Can these apps work without a cell signal?
+Q: Can these digital maps work in rural areas without a cell signal?

 Book a demo to get more ideas on how to boost your regional appeal!